pushlink/background-device-owner/README.md

 ## Warning
 * This sample requires the app to be a **device owner**.
 Device owner is NOT **device admin**.
-* ```dpm set-device-owner``` is dangerous because you can't unset it without factory reset.
+* A device owner can NOT be unset without factory reset.
-* ```dpm set-device-owner``` requires unprovisioned device.
+* Setting a device owner requires an unprovisioned device.
 In other words: a device without accounts, like google account, etc.
-* Bottom line: Use emulator or a test born device
+* Bottom line: Use emulator or a test born device before releasing to production

 ## Steps
 1. Clone and replace the string "yourApiKey"